 Purdue was founded in 1874 with just 39 students and six teachers.
-Now it's a public land grant university with more than 50,000 students, including more than 37,000 undergraduates.
+Now it's a public land grant university with more than 50,000 students, including about 39,000 undergraduates.

-About a quarter of Purdue undergraduates enroll in its well-regarded school of engineering, but overall, students have more than 200 different majors to choose from, with programs ranging from animal sciences to finance drawing many students.
-(If you’re unsure what you’d like to study, Purdue's website has an intriguing feature where students can browse majors by personality type.)
+About a quarter of Purdue undergrads enroll in its well-regarded school of engineering, but overall, students have more than 200 different majors to choose from, with programs ranging from animal sciences to finance drawing many students.
+(If you’re unsure what you’d like to study, Purdue's website has a path called Exploratory Studies with four semesters of learning about your career interests to land on a best-fit major.)

 Boilermaker football is a school-wide obsession at this Big Ten school, and Greek life is a dominant social force on campus.
 But with more than 1,000 student organizations to choose from, everyone is likely to find something to match their interests, whether that's volunteering at no-kill animal shelters or preparing for dental school.
 When students want to venture off campus, West Lafayette boasts its share of student-friendly bars and restaurants.